Recipients

 Thank you from Triumph Retreat Inc.

 Thank you for informing us that the Knights of Columbus Charitable Foundation has seen fit to graciously support the Triumph Program for $2,000.00.
-This will be a wonderful support for the program, especially during this time of the covid shutdown.
+This will be a wonderful support for the program, especially during this time of the COVID shutdown.
 We are looking forward to hopefully conducting the Triumph Program at Queen’s House in Saskatoon at the end of July this year.
 Our sincere thanks and appreciation to you and your organization for this wonderful support.

 Blessings in the Risen Lord,